energietransitie/twomes-backoffice-configuration/README.md

 1. Log into the server using SSH and run the following commands on your Docker host.
 1. Create volumes for Portainer:
     ```bash
-    docker volume create portainer_bootstrap_data && \
+    docker volume create portainer-bootstrap_data && \
     docker volume create portainer_data
     ```
    This command creates two Docker volumes:
-   - `portainer_bootstrap_data` for the bootstrapping process.
+   - `portainer-bootstrap_data` for the bootstrapping process.
    - `portainer_data` for persistent data storage for the Portainer application.

 1. Start the temporary Portainer container using the bootstrapping volume:
     ```bash
     docker run -d --rm -p 9443:9443 --name portainer-bootstrap \
     -v /var/run/docker.sock:/var/run/docker.sock \
-    -v portainer_bootstrap_data:/data \
+    -v portainer-bootstrap_data:/data \
     portainer/portainer-ce:latest
     ```
-   This command starts a Portainer container named `portainer-bootstrap` using the `portainer_bootstrap_data` volume for bootstrapping.
+   This command starts a Portainer container named `portainer-bootstrap` using the `portainer-bootstrap_data` volume for bootstrapping.

 1. Access the bootstrap Portainer web interface in your browser at `https://server-external-ip-address:9443`.
 Enter a username and password for the initial administrator when prompted.

-1. Use these [Portainer stack parameters](portainer/README.md) to deploy a stack for Portainer.
+1. Use these [Portainer stack parameters](portainer/README.md) to [deploy a stack](#deploying-stacks-with-portainer) for Portainer.

-1. Use these [Traefik stack parameters](traefik/README.md) to deploy a stack for Traefik.
+1. Use these [Traefik stack parameters](traefik/README.md) to [deploy a stack](#deploying-stacks-with-portainer) for Traefik.

 1. Stop the bootstrapping container and remove the related volume:
     ```bash
     docker stop portainer-bootstrap && \
-    docker volume rm portainer_bootstrap_data
+    docker volume rm portainer-bootstrap_data
     ```
-   This stops the `portainer-bootstrap` container and removes the `portainer_bootstrap_data` volume used for bootstrapping.
+   This stops the `portainer-bootstrap` container and removes the `portainer-bootstrap_data` volume used for bootstrapping.

 1. Restart Portainer to apply the configurations:
     ```bash